leesei/leesei.github.io/src/content/post/firearms.md

 Chemical shells contains explosive filler that will explode on timer, on contact or by proximity.
 高爆彈/榴彈 (Armor Piercing High Explosive, APHE): explodes after penetration, the shockwave and shrapnel deal AoE damage; not useful for AP due to reduced mass; also have BC, CBC variants; also used for Anti-Air shells
 [高爆彈\_百度百科](https://baike.baidu.hk/item/%E9%AB%98%E7%88%86%E5%BD%88/10395223)
-破甲彈 (High Explosive Anti Tank/HEAT): contains explosive and metal cone, the explosion happens outside of the armor and it will form a metal stream at supersonic speed to pierce the armor and wreck havoc; smooth bore barrel should be used to keep the stream focused; initial velocity is irrelevant; needs room between the explosion and the armor for the stream formation, as seen by the standoff probe in the front to detonate the explosive; also have BC, CBC variants; aka HEAT-MP (Multipurpose) or MPAT (Multipurpose Anti Tank)
+破甲彈 (High Explosive Anti Tank/HEAT): contains explosives and an (inverted) metal cone, the explosion happens outside of the armor and the shockwave will form focused a jet of metal particles at supersonic speed to pierce the armor and wreck havoc; smooth bore barrel should be used to keep the jet focused; initial velocity is irrelevant; needs room between the explosion and the armor for the jet formation, as seen by the standoff probe in the front to detonate the explosive; also have BC, CBC variants; used in RPGs; aka HEAT-MP (Multipurpose) or MPAT (Multipurpose Anti Tank)
 尾翼穩定破甲彈 HEAT-FS: Since we're not using rifle, fin stabilizer is used, also reduces the weight of shell 碎甲彈 (High Explosive Squash Head, HESH/High Explosive Plastic, HEP): contains explosive that will deform, spread and stick to outside of armor, explosion will send shockwave through the armor and create spall and shrapnel inside to injure the crews; prefer rifle barrels to spread the HE; used by UK so they tends to keep Challenge 2's rifle barrel
 Armor Piercing Incendiary round